oraNod/ansible/docs/docsite/rst/getting_started/get_started_playbook.rst

 * The play recap that summarizes results of all tasks in the playbook per host.
   In this example, there are three tasks so ``ok=3`` indicates that each task ran successfully.

 Congratulations!
 You have just created your first Ansible playbook.
+Don't actually merge this change.

 .. seealso::